CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 **Description**: Refresh a Group's unique identifier.

+### Notes:

-**Note**: This identifier is shared by a group admin to allow other users to join the group.
+- The group's unique identifier is used to allow other users to join the group.

-**Restrictions**:

-- Only the group's admin can refresh the group's unique identifier.
+- Only the group's admin can refresh the group's unique identifier
-- The group's unique identifier can only be refreshed once every 1 hour.
-- When the unique identifier is refreshed, there should NOT be duplicate group identifiers in the Database.

 ### Request: